nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

 # Oscorp Current Cyber Security Controls:
   Organisational governance:
-  CEO has a clear business strategy for the business.
-However, roles and
-    responsibilities for cyber security haven’t been defined.
+  - CEO has a clear business strategy for the business.
+However, roles and responsibilities for cyber security haven’t been defined.
 They’re assigned to the IT team.
 There is no cyber security strategy.

  Asset Management:
-    The IT team has a spreadsheet with serial numbers of laptops.
+   - The IT team has a spreadsheet with serial numbers of laptops.
-    The spreadsheet includes the model of each machine and details about the warranty.
+   - The spreadsheet includes the model of each machine and details about the warranty.
-    Oscorp uses MicrosoK Office365 and relies exclusively on Software-as-a- Service applications.
+   - Oscorp uses MicrosoK Office365 and relies exclusively on Software-as-a- Service applications.
-    All data is in Microsoft Azure cloud
+   - All data is in Microsoft Azure cloud
-    The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version
+   - The IT team uses a Secure Operating Environment (SOE) to image all their laptops with the latest Windows desktop version

-  • Business Contnnuity and Disaster Recovery: o The IT team conducts regular disaster recovery testing o The IT team has clear and documented business continuity plans o The IT team takes regular backups.
+  • Business Contnnuity and Disaster Recovery:
+    - The IT team conducts regular disaster recovery testing
+    - The IT team has clear and documented business continuity plans
+    - The IT team takes regular backups.
 Backups get tested periodically

   • Vulnerability management:
-    o Oscorp have purchased Qualys vulnerability scanner. o The IT team uses Qualys on an ad-hoc basis. o There is no formal vulnerability management program in place. o Large number of high and severe vulnerabilities reported by Qualys
+    - Oscorp have purchased Qualys vulnerability scanner.
+    - The IT team uses Qualys on an ad-hoc basis.
+    - There is no formal vulnerability management program in place.
+    - Large number of high and severe vulnerabilities reported by Qualys

   • Risk management:
-    o Oscorp has a risk team that performs financial risk acDviDes. o There is no technology or cyber risk process at Oscorp.
+    - Oscorp has a risk team that performs financial risk acDviDes.
+    - There is no technology or cyber risk process at Oscorp.

-  • Third Party Risk Management: o Oscorp doesn’t perform any third-party risk management. o Contracts are reviewed by procurement and finance, not IT.
+  • Third Party Risk Management:
+    - Oscorp doesn’t perform any third-party risk management.
+    - Contracts are reviewed by procurement and finance, not IT.

-  • IdenDty and Access Management: o Oscorp uses MicrosoK Active Directory to manage users and groups o There is no privileged access management soluDon in place o Admin account password is shared with a few senior members of the IT team o Access to resources is granted upon request o The organisaDon does not use two-factor authenDcaDon for login o Complex login passwords are used o Employees use a VPN soluDon to login remotely when required
+  • IdenDty and Access Management:
+    - Oscorp uses MicrosoK Active Directory to manage users and groups
+    - There is no privileged access management soluDon in place
+    - Admin account password is shared with a few senior members of the IT team
+    - Access to resources is granted upon request
+    - The organisaDon does not use two-factor authenDcaDon for login
+    - Complex login passwords are used
+    - Employees use a VPN soluDon to login remotely when required

   • Network security:
-    o The organisation has Palo Alto Next Gen firewalls. o The firewalls have been configured by the network o The firewalls get audited every year by the network team o The firewalls get regular updates
+    - The organisation has Palo Alto Next Gen firewalls.
+    - The firewalls have been configured by the network
+    - The firewalls get audited every year by the network team
+    - The firewalls get regular updates
-    o The IT team have up to date network diagrams.
+    - The IT team have up to date network diagrams.
 The diagrams include the cloud the environment.
-    o The network is segmented using VLANs.
+    - The network is segmented using VLANs.

   • Physical Security:
-    o Oscorp is a highly secure facility, with state-of-the-art CCTV cameras everywhere
+    - Oscorp is a highly secure facility, with state-of-the-art CCTV cameras everywhere
-    o Oscorp takes physical very seriously
+    - Oscorp takes physical very seriously
-    o They do extensive vetting for all their employees o The have a 24/7 monitoring for their research labs and physical facilities
+    - They do extensive vetting for all their employees
+    - The have a 24/7 monitoring for their research labs and physical facilities

   • Data Security:
-    o Oscorp doesn’t have a DLP soluDon o All data resides in Microsoft Azure cloud and Microsoft Office 365 o Key critical application is a SaaS service from Horizon Labs.
+    - Oscorp doesn’t have a DLP soluDon
+    - All data resides in Microsoft Azure cloud and Microsoft Office 365
+    - Key critical application is a SaaS service from Horizon Labs.

   • Policy:
-    o There is one generic IT policy in place o No formal informaDon security policy
+    - There is one generic IT policy in place
+    - No formal informaDon security policy
-    o There is no data governance policies or informaDon classificaDon
+    - There is no data governance policies or informaDon classificaDon
-  • Cyber Security detection and response: o There is no detecDon or response capability o The IT team responds to alerts from the anD-virus (Microsoft Defender) o No SIEM in place
+  • Cyber Security detection and response:
+    - There is no detecDon or response capability
+    - The IT team responds to alerts from the anD-virus (Microsoft Defender)
+    - No SIEM in place
-  • Security Education and Awareness: o All employees are required to do an inducDon web training module.
+  • Security Education and Awareness:
+    - All employees are required to do an inducDon web training module.
 The module includes basic instrucDons about cyber security.

 # Capstone-Project-Solution: RECOMMENDATIONS: